DYTLDSH/C/move.md

 - ## **rvalue reference**
 rvalue reference is a reference that binds t an rvalue.
 It marked with symbol '&&'.
 It has to be initialized when creating it.
+- ## **universal reference**
+There are two necessary conditions for universal reference:
+1. T&&;
+2. Type deduction of T is must.
+Determine whether it is universal reference, after knowing the form of the expression is 'T&&', another important thing is to make sure that the type of T hasn't known until it gets the deduction.
+There are four types of contexts that might exist universal reference:
+1. Function template parameters;
+2. auto declarations;
+3. typedef declarations;
+4. decltype expression;
+- ### **Function template parameters**
 - ## **move**